The Royalettes: Reunion in Baltimore

 More than 30 years after the group disbanded, they came together again in 2003 for an All-Star Classic Reunion performance at the 5th Regiment Armory in Baltimore.
 This was their last performance as a group.

+Discography

+The list below shows the group's studio albums and compilation albums only.
+Their full discography, singles, and other releases are described in a separate article.